xenji/homee_exporter/README.md

 ### Debian package

-The package is currently unsigned, I'm working on this.
+#### Caveats

+The current packaging needs to overwrite the systemd unit file every time the package gets updated.
+This is subject to change soon.

 Install the package: